 Figure 7 Dissociative Recombination process (source: author)

 The dissociative recombination rate is about 100,000 faster than radiative recombination.
-Consequently, recombination for an atomic ion, such as O^+ , is generally a two step process.
+Consequently, recombination for an atomic ion, such as $O^+$ , is generally a two-step process.
 The ion must first be converted to a molecular ion through a process called charge transfer.
 It can then complete the recombination process through dissociative recombination.

 Typical charge transfer reactions are

 $O^+ + O_2 \rightarrow O_2^+ + O$ producing a positive molecular oxygen ion $O^+ + N_2 \rightarrow NO^+ + N$ producing a positive nitric oxide ion

 Dissociative recombination reactions include

 $$e + O_2^+ \rightarrow O + O$$

 $e + NO^+ \rightarrow N + O$

 $e + N_2^+ \rightarrow N + N$

 In the low, densest part of the ionosphere, below approximately 90 km, free electrons are also lost through a process called Attachment (Figure 8).
 In this process an electron attaches itself to a neutral atom creating a negative ion.
 The negative ion eventually collides with a positive ion.
 In the process, the attached electron transfers to the positive ion producing two neutral atoms.

+Figure 8 Electron Attachment process (source: author)

+11.1.3 Typical Lifetime of Free Electrons

+The typical lifetime of free electrons in the D, E, F1, and F2 regions of the ionosphere are:

+- D Region: a small fraction of a second

+- E Region: 20 seconds

+- F1 Region: 1 minute

+- F2 Region 20 minutes

-Figure 8 Electron Attachment process (source: author) 11.2 Vertical Structure of the Ionosphere The ionosphere is located in the mesosphere and thermosphere regions of Earth's upper atmosphere.
+11.2 Vertical Structure of the Ionosphere

+The ionosphere is located in the mesosphere and thermosphere regions of Earth's upper atmosphere.
 In Figure 9 the density of the ionosphere vs altitude is shown by the red curves on the right side of the figure.
-The vertical temperature profile and regions of the neutral atmosphere is shown on the left.
+The vertical temperature profile and regions of the neutral atmosphere are shown on the left.
 The ionosphere and the neutral atoms of the upper atmosphere occupy the same physical space.
 However, the density of neutral atoms is several orders of magnitude greater than that of ions.
-For example, the peak ionosphere electron density occurs at an altitude around 250 to 300 km (Figure 10).
-In Figure 11 the peak density of positive oxygen ions (O+) occurs at about same altitude, both with a density of around 106 electrons (or O+ ions) per cubic centimeter.
-In contrast, the density of neutral oxygen atoms (O) at the same altitude is around 109 atoms per cm3 (Figure 11).
+For example, the peak ionosphere electron density occurs at an altitude around 250 to 350 km (Figure 10).
+In Figure 11 the peak density of positive oxygen ions (O+) occurs at about same altitude, both with a density of around $10^6$ electrons (or O+ ions) per cubic centimeter.
+In contrast, the density of neutral oxygen atoms (O) at the same altitude is around $10^9$ atoms per cm (Figure 11).
 The ionosphere is very wispy.

-Layers of the Atmosphere and lonosphere Figure 9 Neutral atmosphere and ionosphere occupy same space (source: http://kejian1.cmatc.cn)
+Figure 9 Neutral atmosphere and ionosphere occupy same space (source: http://kejian1.cmatc.cn)